-Self-efficacy before and after an academic writing program and its relation to student’s language skill – an action research study
+Self-efficacy before and after an academic writing program and its relation to students’ language skill — an action research study

-abstract
+Abstract

-Writing self-efficacy has been found to be associated with achievement in writing, and can even be improved with the help of an intervention program.
-However, for writers who are college students there is still ambiguity or partial information.
-On the one hand, the findings of the relationship between self-efficacy and achievement are inconsistent compared to school students, and on the other hand, when intervention programs were made to improve self-efficacy, for the most part there was no reference to improvement differences between varying levels of language proficiency.
-Thus, the aim of the present study was to offer a possible explanation for the inconsistency in the findings and also to analyze the differences between more and less skilled writers following an intervention program.
-81 female college students participated in the study during a compulsory course in language skills.
-Measurement of self-efficacy was done before and after the writing program by filling out a questionnaire.
-The first major finding showed that only in the second measurement was there a correlation between self-efficacy and achievement, and this seems to depend on the degree of expectation from the writing requirements.
-In writing courses in colleges, unlike standardized tests common in schools, there are no uniform tests and therefore expectations are unclear and reports about correlation are inconsistent.
-However, in the second measurement of the program the expectations were clear and therefore a correlation was shown.
+Writing self-efficacy has been found to be associated with writing achievement and can even be improved with the help of an intervention program.
+However, for writers who are college students, there is still ambiguity or partial information.
+First, unlike the case with school students, findings on the relationship between self-efficacy and achievement in college students are inconsistent, and second, findings from intervention programs designed to improve self-efficacy for the most part make no reference to differences in improvement between students with varying levels of language proficiency.
+Thus, the aim of the present study is to offer a possible explanation for the inconsistency in the findings and also to analyze the differences between more and less skilled writers following an intervention program.
+Eighty-one female college students participated in the study during a compulsory course in language skills.
+Self-efficacy was measured before and after the writing program by having the students fill out a questionnaire.
+The first major finding was that only in the second measurement was there a correlation between self-efficacy and achievement, and this correlation seemed to depend on the students knowing what writing requirements they were expected to meet.
+In writing courses in college, unlike in schools, there are no standardized tests and therefore expectations are unclear.
+Reports about correlation are then inconsistent.
+However, by the second measurement of the program, the expectations were clear and therefore a correlation was shown.
 The second key finding concerns the intervention program and the improvement in self-efficacy.
-It was found that most of the change was among more skilled writers, both in the ability to create ideas and in self-regulation, whereas less skilled reported a moderate improvement only in self-regulation.
+It was found that most of the change was among the more skilled writers, both in the ability to create ideas and in self-regulation, whereas the less skilled reported a moderate improvement only in self-regulation.

 keywords: writing, self-efficacy, academic writing, writing program